robertmcleod2/energy-usage-anomaly-detection-assistant/README.md

 # energy-usage-anomaly-detection-assistant
 The energy usage anomaly detection assistant is an LLM based agentic assistant that uses tools to detect anomalies in smart meter data and provide human readable alerts to the customer.

+The customer interacts with the assistant through a streamlit application.
+The application is deployed to Azure, and can be accessed [here](https://anomalydetectionprodapp.azurewebsites.net/).
+Please reach out to Robert Mcleod for the password to access the application.

-## Setup
+## Local Setup

+To run the application locally, follow the steps below:

 1. Clone the repository